( Here is what maternal parentification looks like)

 Daughters who just want the space to live their own lives without mom’s emotional clinging.

 The reason for mom’s over-involvement range from full-blown personality disorder to differing cultural expectations.
 If mom is Narcissistic, Borderline or Addicted her attuned daughter may be trapped in the role of the good daughter.
 She takes on an emotional burden that was never supposed to be hers.

 How does this happen?

 Sometimes mom is divorced and hasn’t successfully recoupled.
 Other times mom has checked out of her relationship with her husband and has a long-standing pattern of looking to her daughter for emotional support.
 Either way- When mothers look to their daughters to be their primary partner, instead of their partner or peer this interferes with their daughter’s emotional growth.
 This makes her daughter feel guilty for growing up and leaving home.

-Looking to daughters for this level of closeness is called parentification and holds daughters back from fully living their lives.
+Looking to daughters for this level of closeness is called parentification and holds daughters back from living their lives.